-Christine Marshall
+Christine Marshall Executive Director Commercialisation

-Executive Director Commercialisation
+Cllr Elizabeth Sneath Chair of meeting approving the accounts

-Cllr Jo reynolds Chair of meeting approving the accounts
+Dated: 28 August 2020

-Dated: 28 Febuary 2020 Dated: 16 January 2020
+Dated:

 COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT

 The Comprehensive Income and Expenditure Statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation (or rents).
 The Council raises taxation and rents to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.